z4kn4fein/trybot/README.md

 ## Timeout

-Allows to set a maximum time within the given operation should be executed, so ensures that the caller won't be blocked beyond the configured time.
+Ensures that the caller won't have to wait indefinitely for an operation to finish, by setting a maximum time range within the given operation should be executed.

 ### Configuration